If you’re going through a divorce, you’re probably exhausted by the emotional upheaval and the day-to-day details of carving out a new, separate life.

 - Similarly, the property a spouse inherited during the marriage is considered that spouse’s separate property, which that spouse gets to take out of the marriage.
 For example, if your great uncle died last year and left you $5,000, the $5,000 is yours and yours alone — as long as you didn’t mix it beyond recognition with money belonging to your spouse or money jointly owned.
 If you did, then the entire pool will be considered joint property.

-- Property acquired during the marriage and the income earned during the marriage are generally considered marital, or joint, property.
-In the nine community property states — Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin — this property, called community property, is usually divided 50-50.
-The rest of the states use a property division principle called equitable distribution in which the property is divided fairly.
+- Property acquired during the marriage and the marriage income are generally considered marital, or joint, property.
+In the nine community property states — Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin — this property, called community property, is usually divided 50-50.
+The rest of the states use a property division principle called equitable distribution, in which the property is divided fairly.
 Often that is 50-50, but sometimes the higher wage earner is given 60 percent to 75 percent of the property.

-No matter who decides how the property will be divided — you and your spouse or a judge — often, one spouse keeps more property than the other and agrees to make up the difference by making one or more cash payments.
+No matter who decides how the property will be divided — you and your spouse or a judge — often, one spouse keeps more stuff than the other and agrees to make up the difference by making one or more cash payments.
 These payments are sometimes paid over time.
-More often, the money is paid down the road, a few months or even years, in a lump sum after the sale of a house or other valuable asset.
+The money is often paid down the road, a few months or even years, in a lump sum after the sale of a house or other valuable asset.
 This agreement works well in theory, but if you’re the one expecting payments, make sure your divorce agreement doesn’t leave you vulnerable.

 There’s only one sure way of protecting yourself — cash in hand at the time of the divorce.
-If your ex will pay you out of the sale proceeds of an asset, wait until the sale is final, take the money and then finalize your divorce.
+If your ex will pay you out of an asset’s sale proceeds, wait until the sale is final, take the money, and then finalize your divorce.

 Allocating debts can be just as tricky, with a similar set of rules.
 Again, you can allocate your debts any way you want.
 A judge will apply your state rules only if you can’t agree on your own and ask a judge to settle the matter.
 The typical rules are: